FabienThalgott/dot-tm/README.md

 A tool using a json input to generate a DOT graph and STRIDE CSV file

 ## Getting Started

 To use this, just git clone the project to your machine.
 Take example.json as a template.
 Entities, processes, datastore and edges need to be created in their respective nodes as in the example.
 Once ready, simply run dot-tm.py
+Check the documentation for more details : https://github.com/project-cx/dot-tm/blob/master/HowTo.pdf

+### Demo server

+A server running the latest build is available at : http://dot-tm.z1t.pw

 ### Prerequisites